 In a time of war and competition, do strategies from fictional and non-fictional historic works amount to anything in reality?
-I like to think some strategies and tactics in such works do encourage self-reflection and humbleness for the creative mind and out of the box thinking do shine some light on whatever matters that are at hand.
+I like to think some strategies and tactics in such works do encourage self-reflection and humbleness for the creative mind and out-of-the-box thinking does shine some light on whatever matters are at hand.
 I have always loved Romance of Three Kingdoms story because this work does carry some really cool fictional and non-fictional strategies and tactics.

 Cao Cao got some smart advisers too!
 In this blog post, I like to focus on one of Cao Cao's smart advisers who is known as Gou Jia.
 According to Wikipedia, Gou Jia flattered Cao Cao with Cao Cao's ten advantages over Yuan Shao and Cao Cao was so flattered that he hired Gou Jia to be a Libationer.
 To tell the truth, I don't know what is a Libationer in ancient China, but for sure Cao Cao's many victories were won through Gou Jia's well-thought strategies and tactics.

 In this blog post, I like to think that Gou Jia's Cao Cao's ten advantages over Yuan Shao are still relevant today.
 Let me list these ten advantages.
 Actually, let me quote Wikipedia's Gou Jia article:

 "Everyone has heard of the rivalry between Liu Bang and Xiang Yu.
 Liu Bang won by strategy; Xiang Yu was very powerful but he still lost to Liu Bang.
 Based on my observations, Yuan Shao has ten disadvantages while you have ten advantages.
 (Yuan Shao) may have many troops but they are useless.

 - Yuan Shao is overly concerned with formalities, while you behave naturally.
 You win him in principle.[Sanguozhi zhu 4]